Quick glance: Government actions against money laundering

 Public safety

-Expanded information provided by law enforcement to the Province on law enforcement resourcing assigned to money laundering investigations.
+Expanded information provided by law enforcement to the B.C. government on law enforcement resourcing assigned to money laundering investigations.

 Civil forfeiture

-Introduced a new Unexplained Wealth Order regime to combat organized crime and money laundering by requiring a person to explain to a judge how they acquired their assets if there is evidence of illegality.
+Introduced a new Unexplained Wealth Order regime requiring individuals to explain to a judge how they acquired assets tied to suspected illegality.